Bank of Cyprus Privacy Statement

 - Financial and business advisors,

-- Marketing companies and market research companies,
+- Marketing companies and market research companies including companies which assist us in performing customer satisfaction surveys,

 - Companies which help us to provide you with debit, credit, pre-paid or charge cards such as Visa and Mastercard,